darkmatter2222/Arduino_Battery_Backup_Monitor/README.md

 - **Arduino_Battery_Backup_Monitor.ino:** Main file containing the logic for battery monitoring and data uploading.
 - **arduino_secrets.h:** Contains sensitive data like WiFi credentials and MongoDB API secret (not included for security reasons).

+## MongoDB Document Structure

+The Arduino Battery Backup Monitor project uses a specific MongoDB document structure to store and manage the data collected from the battery backups.
+This structure is defined in the `Battery_Management_Template.json` file, and it includes several key fields:

+- `device_id`: A unique identifier for each monitoring device.
+- `timestamp`: The date and time when the data was recorded, stored in ISO 8601 format.
+- `voltage`: The measured voltage of the battery in volts.
+- `current`: The current being drawn from the battery in amperes.
+- `power`: The calculated power consumption in watts.
+- `battery_level`: An estimate of the remaining battery capacity as a percentage.

 ## Usage
 After successful deployment, the system will:
 - Connect to WiFi and download configuration based on the MAC address.